hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/71__shrImallalitAlAlitaH.md

 > the first place?

-​If you read older posts where I talked about संसर्गासङ्गि.... shloka, and posts related to that; then you will be able to understand how those two definitions are related.
+If you read older posts where I talked about संसर्गासङ्गि.... shloka, and posts related to that; then you will be able to understand how those two definitions are related.
 I've written at least 3 posts about that.
 If you are asking now, because only now you faced that problem; then what could I